rgc777/new-trajectories/README.md

 # New Trajectories

-A Discordian webring inspired by the lives & ideas of Robert Anton Wilson.
+A Discordian webring inspired by the lives & ideas of Robert Anton Wilson.<br>
 See https://new-trajectories.netlify.app/ for futher instructions.

 ## Contributions